sheasyve/SimpleCrush/readme.md

 1. Extract the zip file.
 2. Place the `SimpleCrush.vst3` folder into your DAW's designated VST3 plugin directory.
 3. Rescan for new plugins within your DAW.
+4. Redirect the preset folder within the plugin to wherever you placed the plugins in the zip file.

 ## Build Instructions
 This project is structured for modern C++ development using CMake.
 To compile the plugin locally: